 Continuing from Tragedy of Chinese Revolution, Campaigns & Civil Wars, & White Terror vs Red Terror:

-After reading through memoirs by Chiang Kai-shek's attaché and secretaries, I could not explain the riddles about the fast fall of Chiang Kai-shek regime.
-Blaming it on corruption by Kung-Soong families, on incompetency of Whampoa lineage generals, on the communist espionage, and on the communist propaganda did not explain the whole issue.
-Before I discovered the writing by Freda Utley, I, having read Seagrave's "The Soong Dynasty", thought that Chiang Kai-shek's loss of China to the communists had something to do with the corruption by Kung-Soong families and the incompetency of Whampoa lineage generals.
-After researching into the battles and campaigns one by one, as well as thoroughly researching into China's wartime finance, I was able to discard the corruption and incompetency themes, and go beyond the communist espionage and communist propaganda to understand what Hurley meant by accusations that "the US Government had been hijacked by colonialists and communists" and why Wedemeyer constantly stated that the United States owed China for the loss to the communists.
-(What the Chinese side did not and does not understand about the Yalta Betrayal & Marshall Dupe Mission is that two factions of Anglo-American interest groups, i.e., the ranks of innate cousins of British colonialists and the ranks of American doctrinists with advocacy for "China containment", had joined hands with Russian/Comintern agents in subverting China.)
+After reading through the memoirs by Chiang Kai-shek's attaché and secretaries, this webmaster could not explain the riddles about the fast fall of Chiang Kai-shek's regime.
+Blaming it on the corruption by the Kung-Soong families, on incompetency of the Whampoa lineage generals, on the communist espionage, and on the communist propaganda did not explain the whole issue.
+Before this webmaster discovered the writing by Freda Utley, this webmaster, having read Seagrave's "The Soong Dynasty", thought that Chiang Kai-shek's loss of China to the communists had something to do with the corruption by the Kung-Soong families and the incompetency of the Whampoa lineage generals.
+After researching into the battles and campaigns one by one, as well as thoroughly researching into China's wartime finance, this webmaster was able to discard the corruption and incompetency themes, and go beyond the communist espionage and communist propaganda to understand what Hurley meant by accusation that "the US Government had been hijacked by the colonialists and communists" and why Wedemeyer constantly stated that the United States owed China for the loss to the communists.
+(What the Chinese side did not and does not understand about the Yalta Betrayal & Marshall Dupe Mission is that two factions of the Anglo-American interest groups, i.e., the ranks of innate cousins of the British colonialists and the ranks of the American doctrinists with advocacy for the "China containment", had joined hands with the Russian/Comintern agents in subverting China.)

-The list of slanders against Chiang Kai-shek and the Republic of China were endless: the US media accused Mme Kong Xiangxi of possessing the most deposits in US banks in 1939; in 1941, Comintern agents launched a concerted smear campaign in the HK and US media to blast at the corruption of the Kong-Song families; Li Ao cited Seagrave's "The Soong Dynasty" and U.S. archives [originally authored by Comintern agents and released by the US through the Free Information Act] in stating that Song Ziwen, with a personal fortune of US$1.5 billion, had embezzled the US "Lend-Lease" funds by means of a claim that 60 purchased tanks had capsized with ship at the sea.
+The list of slanders against Chiang Kai-shek and the Republic of China were endless: the U.S. media accused Mme Kong Xiangxi (HH Kung) of possessing the most deposits in the American banks in 1939; in 1941, Comintern agents launched a concerted smear campaign in the HK and the American media to blast at the corruption of the Kong-Song families; Li Ao cited Seagrave's "The Soong Dynasty" and the U.S. archives [originally authored by the Comintern agents and released by the U.S. through the Free Information Act] in stating that Soong Ziwen, with a personal fortune of US$1.5 billion, had embezzled the U.S. "Lend-Lease" funds by means of a claim that 60 purchased tanks had capsized with ship at the sea.
 (See http://www.iun.edu/~hisdcl/g385_2001/seagrave3.htm - "T.V.
 Soong played a suspicious role in overseeing Lend-Lease goods to China, probably pocketing the money meant to buy the goods by himself"); Seagrave claimed a total of 0.9B USD equivalent and 6M ounces of gold which were all "from American taxpayers" [?????
 Chinese coolies' work for free, and Chinese war deaths in vain???].
-Seagrave accused TV Soong of halving Chiang's 0.9 billion reserves aforementioned within two years of the 1945-1947 civil war; Li Ao pointed out the Chiang cronies milked 0.75 billion out of 3.8 billion wartime US military aid in goods and cash - which did not base on the facts that the lend-lease amounts were merely US$26 million (1941, mostly squandered in Burma in the aftermath of the Japanese invasion), US$100 million (1942), US$49 million (1943), and US$53 million (1944); In Nov 1947, the U.S. media accused Soong of having 0.1 billion deposits in US and Switzerland, and Kong Xiangxi and his sons were accused of implication in supporting Tom Dewey's presidential candidacy against Truman; the American media ridiculed the Kongs as tycoons with 0.5 billion US dollars against Truman; In May 1950, the US media accused Kong-Song families of having 0.5 billion US dollars in US banks.
-In March 1951, the US media accused the two families of having as much as 0.85 billion US dollars.
-Outageous claims included the reference that Truman had hinted that Song-Kong families could donate 0.3 billion US dollars to Chiang Kai-shek.
+Seagrave accused TV Soong of halving Chiang's 0.9 billion reserves aforementioned within two years of the 1945-1947 civil war; Li Ao pointed out the Chiang cronies milked 0.75 billion out of 3.8 billion wartime U.S. military aid in goods and cash - which did not base on the facts that the lend-lease amounts were merely US$26 million (1941, mostly squandered in Burma in the aftermath of the Japanese invasion), US$100 million (1942), US$49 million (1943), and US$53 million (1944); In Nov 1947, the American media accused Soong of having 0.1 billion deposits in the U.S. and Switzerland, and Kong Xiangxi (HH Kung) and his sons were accused of implication in supporting Tom Dewey's presidential candidacy against Truman; the American media ridiculed the Kongs as tycoons with 0.5 billion U.S. dollars against Truman; In May 1950, the American media accused Kong-Song families of having 0.5 billion U.S. dollars in the American banks.
+In March 1951, the American media accused the two families of having as much as 0.85 billion U.S. dollars.
+Outageous claims included the reference that Truman had hinted that Song-Kong families could donate 0.3 billion U.S. dollars to Chiang Kai-shek.
 (Seagrave's book was a slander.
 TV Soong's family had contacted the publisher for a clarification with Seagrave.
 But Seagrave dared not to face the Soong family.
 Go to the Hoover Library for the TV Soong Papers if you want to know more about China's finance.
-It was claimed that as a result of slanders, the US government conducted a survey of funds under Chinese names in the U.S., with the conclusion that Chinese deposits totalled no more than 50 million US dollars, with the holders of the maximum amounts at the level of around 1 million US dollars.)
+It was claimed that as a result of slanders, the U.S. government conducted a survey of funds under Chinese names in the U.S., with the conclusion that Chinese deposits totalled no more than 50 million U.S. dollars, with the holders of the maximum amounts at the level of around 1 million U.S. dollars.)